Skip to main content

 We won't go to great lengths here to talk about log object from Crawlee, because you can read it all in the documentation, but there's just one thing that we need to stress: log levels.

 Crawlee log has multiple log levels, such as log.debug, log.info or log.warning.
 It not only makes your log more readable, but it also allows selective turning off of some levels by either calling the log.setLevel() function or by setting the CRAWLEE_LOG_LEVEL environment variable.
-This is huge!
-Because you can now add a lot of debug logs in your actor, which will help you when something goes wrong and turn them on or off with a simple configuration change.
+Thanks to this you can add a lot of debug logs to your crawler without polluting your log when they're not needed, but ready to help when you encounter issues.

 Using a router to structure your crawling